 Maintaining accurate and accessible records is vital to ensuring transparency and accountability for all of TLCO's business operations.
-The CAO and CFO will maintain detailed business and administrative records, including general facilities information, projections for adult use count and product demand, and accounting records for all money moving into and out of the business.
+The CAO and CFO will maintain detailed business and administrative records, including general facilities information, projections for patient and adult use count and product demand, and accounting records for all money moving into and out of the business.
 The HR Director will maintain individualized training records for every training activity conducted by each employee, including confidentiality and job-specific education.
-TLCO will maintain the minimum adult use information required for statistical reporting and compliance with the Rules for monitoring dispensing activities.
-Staff and recordkeeping software will secure all adult use information in accordance with the HIPAA Privacy Rule and Security Rule (Title 45, Code of Federal Regulations) requirements for safeguarding the confidentiality of protected health information, digital security requirements under the HITECH Act, and industry best practices.
-A detailed operations manual will outline SOPs, including inventory and recordkeeping for all segments of cultivation, manufacturing, dispensing, transportation, and disposal/destruction.
-Staff will track all cultivation, manufacturing, and dispensing activities at the facility in an electronic inventory tracking system, which will allow full traceability from seed-to-sale of every product originating at TLCO's facility.
+Staff and recordkeeping software will secure all information in accordance with the HIPAA Privacy Rule and Security Rule (Title 45, Code of Federal Regulations) requirements for safeguarding the confidentiality of any protected health information, digital security requirements under the HITECH Act, and industry best practices.
+A detailed operations manual will outline SOPs, including inventory and recordkeeping for all segments of processing, manufacturing, dispensing, transportation, and disposal/destruction.
+Staff will track all processing, manufacturing, and dispensing activities at the facility in an electronic inventory tracking system, which will allow full traceability from seed-to-sale of every product originating at TLCO's facility.